-- a) No final examinations may count for more than 50% (fifty per cent) of the total course marks. - b) Tests worth more that 10% of the final grade must not be administered during the final week of classes.
-Major papers or projects must not be assigned during the last two weeks of classes.
-Courses with laboratory, clinical, or practica-based final examinations may schedule such assessments or examinations during the final week of classes.

-- c) Program Chairs may make exceptions to parts a) or b) of this policy in extraordinary cases.
-Such exception must be made before the first day of scheduled classes and have the approval of the Dean. - d) Students are required to write no more than two final exams in any one 24 hour period.
+- No final examinations may count for more than 50% (fifty per cent) of the total course marks. - b.
+With the exception of laboratory, clinical or practicum-based final examinations, tests worth, in aggregate, more than 10% of the final grade must not be administered during the final week of classes.
+Major papers or projects must not be newly assigned during the last two weeks of classes. - c.
+Program Chairs may make exceptions to parts a) or b) of this policy in extraordinary cases.
+Such exception must be made before the first day of scheduled classes and have the approval of the Dean. - d.
+Students are required to write no more than two final exams in any one 24 hour period.
 When a course has a final examination, it must be administered during the scheduled examination period. - Final exams are no longer than three hours in duration.
 Exceptions must be approved by the program chair.